hyper-tuner/cloud-backend/README.md

 - deployment scripts / **Docker** and docker compose files
 - migration scripts and guides

-## Upgrading

-Some versions will contain breaking changes.

-If you are upgrading from a previous version, please read the [UPGRADE.md](UPGRADE.md) file.

 ## Setting up your instance

 Use provider Docker files from the `/docker` directory or just grab the binary from the [Releases](https://github.com/hyper-tuner/cloud-backend/releases) page.